What is a Demand Side Platform (DSP)? Benefits & Features Explained. Best In The Market Listed & More

 DSP Benefits

-DSP platform companies & their benefitsWith DSP’s advertisers can reach a wider variety of potential ad inventories and have access to precision targeting settings, all of which is only the tip of the iceberg.
+With DSP, advertisers can reach a wider variety of potential ad inventories and have access to precision targeting settings, all of which are only the tip of the iceberg.

-It’s necessary to keep in mind that not all DSP’s are equal or have identical functionalities.
+It’s necessary to keep in mind that not all DSPs are equal or have identical functionalities.
 Let’s take a quick look at some of the overall benefits these platforms present to advertisers.

 Real-time Bidding: With RTB, programmatic auctions are used to enable advertisers to bid on advertising inventory in a real-time environment.
 Through auctions, advertisers can place bids on impressions and almost instantly get their ads shown on publisher websites.

-As a result, advertisers have an increased amount of control, can make adjustments to their campaigns in real-time and continuously work to improve ROI without much delay.
+As a result, advertisers have an increased amount of control, can make adjustments to their campaigns in real time and continuously work to improve ROI without much delay.
 The added control of this bidding environment lets them make accurate buyer decisions and target the most relevant audience.

-With the integration of multiple ad inventory sources into one platform, advertisers can expect an enhanced targeting experience and increased selection of device platforms for running campaigns.
+With the integration of multiple ad inventory sources into one platform, advertisers can expect an enhanced targeting experience and an increased selection of device platforms for running campaigns.

 Enhanced campaign reporting: With Demand Side Platforms advertisers can expect a transparent and sophisticated reporting experience.
 They will be able to see real-time data regarding the performance of their campaigns across multiple advertising inventory sources.

-Self-service and full-service DSPs
+Self-serve and full-service DSPs

-self service vs full serviceThere are two kinds of DSPs available on the market.
+There are two kinds of DSPs available on the market.
 One type falls within the self-serve category and the latter being an entirely hands-off full-service approach.
-Both have its pros and cons.
+Both have their pros and cons.
 Here’s a quick look at each:

 Do it yourself / Self-service: With this option, an advertiser may decide to manage their campaigns.
 The benefits involve having full control of your campaigns and not needing to commit a large budget to use the DSP.
 However, as the saying goes, with great power comes great responsibility.